 The AASB has issued new and amended Accounting Standards and Interpretations that have mandatory application dates for future reporting periods.
 The Standard AASB 2020-1 Amendments to Australian Accounting Standards-Classification of Liabilities as Current or Non-current amends AASB 101 to clarify requirements for the presentation of liabilities in the statement of financial position as current or non-current.
 This standard applies to annual reporting periods beginning on or after 1 January 2023.
-The Branch has decided against early adoption of this Standard.
+The Branch has decided against early adoption of this Standard, and does not expect the adoption of this amendment to have a material impact on its financial statements.